 As a leader in online education, Johns Hopkins Engineering for Professionals programs open a world of opportunity for you to expand your knowledge wherever you are, on your own time.
 We understand the unique challenges faced by international students when enrolling in U.S.-based universities.
 That’s why our online degrees provide international students the flexibility to pursue a graduate degree or certificate from anywhere in the world.
 With more than 21 programs to choose from, we’ve covered just about any engineering discipline you can imagine.
 You choose.

 In addition to meeting the Engineering for Professionals general admission requirements, and any program-specific requirements, all international students must complete the following application requirements:

 International Credential Evaluation

-International Credential Evaluation.
-All applicants who hold degrees or have earned credits from non-U.S. institutions are required to have their academic records evaluated by World Education Services (WES) before they can be considered for graduate or special student status, or admission to a degree or certificate program.
+- Applicants who hold degrees or have earned credits from non-U.S. institutions are required to have their academic records evaluated by World Education Services (WES) before being considered as a special student* or gain admission to a degree or certificate program.

 The TOEFL code for Johns Hopkins Engineering for Professionals is C559.